 International Baccalaureate (IB)

 The International Baccalaureate (IB) curriculum provides an internationally accepted and academically rigorous education for students aged 3 to 19 years.
 Most schools will have the IBDP or Diploma Program for high school students.
-Some schools will have an IB curriculum from the start through the IB Primary Years Program (PYP) for those ages 3-11 years old and IB Middle Years Program (MYP) for kids ages 11-16 years old.
+Some schools will have an IB curriculum from the start through the IB Primary Years Program (PYP) for those ages 3-11 years old and the IB Middle Years Program (MYP) for kids ages 11-16 years old.

 According to the official IB website, there are 40 international schools in Singapore offering an IB curriculum.
-Here are the only 6 schools that offer the IB programmes from elementary school to high school (IBPYP, IBMYP, IBDP):
+Here are the only 6 schools that offer the IB programs from elementary school to high school (IBPYP, IBMYP, IBDP):

-- Canadian International School, Lakeside Campus
+1. Canadian International School, Lakeside Campus

-- Chatsworth International School
+2. Chatsworth International School

-- German European School Singapore
+3. German European School Singapore

-- Hillside World Academy
+4. Hillside World Academy

-- ISS Singapore Stamford American International School
+5. ISS Singapore Stamford American International School

-- XCL World Academy
+6. XCL World Academy

 Cambridge IGCSE

-The Cambridge International General Certificate of Secondary Education (IGCSE) is a two year program done during Grade 9 and 10 to better prepare students for the Cambridge International Examinations (CIE), which, if performed well, can lead to acceptance into top UK universities.
-Depending on the school, after finishing the IGCSE program in 10th grade, students will continue on to either the Cambridge A-Level curriculum or the IBDP.
+The Cambridge International General Certificate of Secondary Education (IGCSE) is a two-year program that students complete during Grades 9 and 10 to prepare for the Cambridge International Examinations (CIE), which, if performed well, can lead to acceptance into top UK universities.

 The IGCSE is less rigorous and much more flexible than the IBDP.
 There are approximately 70 subjects to pick from, all of which are available in a variety of combinations.
 Students can customize their education and professional goals by selecting the subjects they want to study.
-However, different schools will provide various subject availability and combinations, so choose a school that provides a wide range of alternatives or one that best matches your child.

 Tanglin Trust School is one of the oldest non-profit British international schools in Southeast Asia.
 It is also one of the few schools to offer both the IGCSE and IBDP programs.
 It is typically a top choice for many parents, resulting in a year-long waiting list.

-EtonHouse International School is a large international education group with over 100 schools worldwide and 17 schools in Singapore with some conveniently located downtown.
+EtonHouse International School is a large international education group with over 100 schools worldwide and 17 schools in Singapore, with some conveniently located downtown.
 Aside from their IGCSE program, they are known for providing excellent bilingual learning (English and Mandarin) programs.

 Dulwich College is one of the most expensive schools in Singapore but also highly sought after as 97% of their students receive offers to their first choice universities.
 Besides IGCSE, this British international school also offers the IBDP, IB Career-Related Program, and STEAM initiatives.